dylmye/isa-eye/README.md

 ## Development

-Dependencies for this project are managed with [bun](https://bun.sh).
-Install the dependencies with `bun install`.
-Ensure you also properly copy the icon font by running `bun run prebuild:include-icon-font`.
+Dependencies for this project are managed with [pnpm](https://pnpm.io).
+Install the dependencies with `pnpm install`.
+Ensure you also properly copy the icon font by running `pnpm run prebuild:include-icon-font`.

 This project uses Expo.
-It is Expo Go compatible; run `bun run start` to start the bundler and follow the instructions in the terminal to continue.
+It is Expo Go compatible; run `pnpm run start` to start the bundler and follow the instructions in the terminal to continue.

 ### Stack